gilesorr/robotface-utils/DissectingTheConnection.md

 This dumps a lot of information about the certificate itself, including things like the start and end dates and the associated DNS entries.

+The man pages are arranged very differently between OpenSSL and LibreSSL.
+On Linux to see information about `s_client`, use `man s_client`.
+On Mac to see information about it, use `man openssl` and then search within the man page for `s_client`.